 How to Do an Energy Audit on a California Home: First Check Insulation for Air LeaksOne of the easiest answers when it comes to the question of how to do an energy audit on a California home is to check your insulation for air leaks.
 See, one of the leading home energy inefficiencies is poor insulation because it allows the conditioned air produced by your AC or furnace to leak through to the outside, requiring your HVAC system to run longer and burn more energy in order to keep your home warm or cool.
 By checking your insulation, you can find these leaks and know where you need to take action.

 See, one of the leading home energy inefficiencies is poor insulation…There are some easy things you can do yourself in this regard.
 For example, if your attic hatch is located above a conditioned space, check to see if the hatch is as insulated as the rest of the attic.
 If the answer is no, air can easily leak through the hatch area.
 You should also inspect spaces like an attic or basement for leaks around items such as pipes, ductwork, and chimneys, making sure all those openings are sealed.
 In terms of your other insulation in larger areas, I highly recommend calling a professional to come take a look at that.

+Get Your Heating and Cooling System Inspected as Part of a Home Energy AuditInspecting your insulation is a good first step.
+A better second step is inspecting your heating and cooling system.
+Now, there are a few things you can do yourself in this regard, such as making sure that your filter gets changed on a regular basis.
+For the most part, though, your heating and cooling equipment is complex, so you’re going to want to leave the inspection process to a professional.
 Yessir, my advice is to get an experienced local HVAC company out to inspect both your furnace and air conditioner at least once a year.
 Twice a year would be even better.
 That way, they can make sure that your furnace and AC are running efficiently and not burning excess power.
 You’d be shocked at how one little checkup can do wonders for your HVAC efficiency—so much so that you’re liable to easily notice the difference on your monthly utility bills.

 Devise a Whole-House Plan After Your Energy AuditOur last tip for how to do an energy audit on a California home is actually a little bit similar to the last one because it involves calling out a trained HVAC professional.
 This last tip is to devise a whole-house plan for addressing energy efficiency, one that involves everything from insulation to a serious look at other home energy aspects, like investing in low flow plumbing.
 True energy efficiency is more than just checking for drafts.